Her name was Holy Givemore

 “Blackout?”
 Smyth-Yang frowned as she swept her hair behind her shoulder in a gesture of dismay, as though she were a soccer mom chastising a naughty child.

 The prosecutor pulled a set of papers from her clipboard.
 “Your honor, I’d like to present these eyewitness accounts from Madame Dodi’s neighbor.
-A man of Bigalow’s notable height and build was seen fleeing Madame Dodi’s apartment the night of murder.
+A man of Bigalow’s height and build was seen fleeing Madame Dodi’s apartment the night of murder.
 We have signed sworn statements from witnesses saying he disappeared from the Bijou at the time of her death.
 Her apartment is only a five-minute walk from the Bijou.
 The police arrested him wearing a blood-splattered costume.
 The DNA in the blood tested positive as a match for Dodi’s.”

 BANG BANG BANG went the judge’s gavel.

 Bigalow’s attorney walked to-and-fro in front of the judge’s bench.
 He paused to adjust his gold watch.
 “If we keep an open mind to the possibility of sleight of hand or mistaken identity, we might uncover some deeper truths about what happened the night of Madame Dodi’s death.
-Someone else used an identical suit, then switched their identity during the murder.
+Someone else used an identical suit which switched their identity during the murder.
 Many in our community know the urban legend of the Blue Velveteen Dormouse.
 We contend he was framed."
 Bigalow’s attorney faced the audience with his trustworthy-looking hazel eyes, then headed back to his table.

 ###

-Jonathan had never seen Bigalow angry, and searched his face for how deep his fury went.
-It seemed to drop into a dark ravine.
-Jonathan realized you never knew someone until you saw them pissed.
-“Beats me.”
-He gulped.
-“That was the first time I ever heard of an urban legend about the Blue Velveteen Dormouse.”
+I searched his face.
+His mood seemed to drop into a dark ravine.
+I realized you never knew someone until you saw them backed in a corner.
+I gulped and pushed him even further.
+“A secret?
+That was the first I ever heard of an urban legend about the Blue Velveteen Dormouse.
+Why didn’t you tell me?”
+I whispered back.

 “If another person is wearing an identical costume, they switch personalities.”